-As we approached the end a trolley passed in front of us heading down to the water.
+As we approached the end or the street, a trolley passed us heading down to the water.
 We followed its path to a park where a statue of a woman waved to passing ships.

 This statue has long been a Savannah landmark.
 The real life woman, Florence Martus, had once lived on nearby Elba Island with her parents and brother.
 When their parents passed away, she became the housekeeper and her brother took over the duties as lighthouse keeper.
 From the age of 19 until her death, Florence waved to every ship entering or leaving the harbor.
 She became known as the “waving girl.”

 Now felt like a good time to give our feet a break with a $2 bottle of Dasani at a table along the river.

 The blazing sun couldn't reach us as we sat under an umbrella and a cooling breeze wafted over us from the river.
 We watched the passersby and marveled at the variety of trinkets for sale in a nearby shop.
 Why buy all that stuff?
 Likely all made in China, I thought, cynically.
 Same worthless dust collectors as every other touristy place, just with a different city\s name stamped on the t-shirts.